melzayet/ais-design-guide/README.md

-## Visual Guide: Azure Integration Services
+## Design Guide: Azure Integration Services

 Azure Integration Serives (AIS) offer a modern hybrid integration solutions.
 They integrate apps, data and processes.
 To get the best out of those services, this guide will highlight:
 - The main components and interactions of an AIS solution